sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

   HiddenServicePort 80 127.0.0.1:80
 ```

-Once that was added, I simply restarted tor (`sudo systemctl restart tor`) and cat'd the file to get the .onion domain:
+Once that was added, I simply restarted tor (`sudo systemctl restart tor`) and cat the file to get the .onion domain (replace "sethsimmons.me" with what you chose above as the directory name):

 ```bash
   cat /var/lib/tor/sethsimmons.me/hostname
   6idyd6chquyis57aavk3nhqyu3x2xfrqelj4ay5atwrorfcpdqeuifid.onion
 ```

-Next (and last) step was to add a new server block to my NGINX configuration, telling NGINX to serve a copy of the blog
+The next (and last) step was to add a new server block to my NGINX configuration, telling NGINX to serve a copy of the blog
 on localhost so that Tor could share it as a hidden service:

 ```shell